abmccull/affiliate-launcher/DISCOVER_DESCRIPTION.md

 A: Toggle your program to "inactive" anytime.
 No affiliates can join while paused, but existing data is preserved.

 **Q: Is there a contract or commitment?**
 A: No!
-Start on the free Starter plan.
-Upgrade anytime.
-Cancel anytime.
-No hidden fees.
+Start with a 14-day free trial.
+Cancel anytime during or after the trial.
+No hidden fees or long-term contracts.

 **Q: Can I use this for physical products?**
 A: While designed for digital products on Whop, you can track any type of sale if you manually record conversions.